 A new favorite of mine, Lapis Lazuli for Hope transports me back to my favorite time period: the same medieval era in which my own novels are set.
 The heroine, Clare, has grown up in an abbey intending all her life to become a nun just like her friends around her.
 Then all the abbeys and monasteries in England are shut down for political reasons, and she is thrust into a life she’s unfamiliar with–and with a priceless treasure she wasn’t even aware she had.
 I thoroughly enjoyed all the twists and turns of this novel, the expert way the author painted the setting true to life back then, the call to hope, and the resolution which I won’t spoil here except to say it will earn this book a treasured place on your bookshelf.

-This is one of Melanie Dickerson’s first and best fairy tale retellings, all about a girl who wants desperately to read the Bible and finds herself an indentured servant at a time when servants didn’t read–and certainly didn’t read the Bible.
+This is one of Melanie Dickerson’s first and best fairy tale retellings (she has written many!), all about a girl who wants desperately to read the Bible and finds herself an indentured servant at a time when servants didn’t read–and certainly didn’t read the Bible.
 Again set in my favorite historical time period–the medieval era–The Merchant’s Daughter is set even earlier than Lapis Lazuli for Hope, in the 14th century.
 The author does a stellar job drawing the reader in with accurate historical detail and a sweet love story set loosely after the Beauty and the Beast fairytale.

 A Rose in Bloom and An Old-Fashioned Girl by Louisa May Alcott